claudy/Highpointers-Konvention-2022/schedule.md

 Konvention attendees can choose to explore the Laurel Highlands region on their own, take advantage of trails and amenities offered at the resort, or participate in organized hikes, outdoor talks, and other activities.

-**Highpointers Club Meetings**, 2-5 p.m.
+**Highpointers Club Meetings**, 12:45-4:30 p.m.
 (Snow Room – Resort)
+- Foundation Meeting*, 12:45-2:15 p.m.
+- Club Meeting*, 2:30-4:30 p.m.

 **Happy-Hour\***    5-6 p.m.
 (Grand Ballroom – Resort)

  **Annual Dinner\***	6-8 p.m.
 (Grand Ballroom – Resort)

 Wrap up the convention with a celebration of highpointing and the spirit of bringing people together.
-The locations of the 2023 and 2024 Konventions will be decided after dinner!
+The nomination of locations for the 2023 and 2024 Konventions will conducted after dinner!
+Konvention location elections will be conducted by mail.